DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 In true world, as Kai belonged to MDA, it was his duty to work on learning presumably anti four races martial arts.

 He made a kick attack.
-Putting all strength into the kick and using <span title="It is karate technique I think">edge of the foot</span>, he knocked both legs of fallen angel Alfreya at the same time.
+Putting all strength into the kick and using <span title="It is karate technique I think">edge of the foot</span>, he knocked both legs of fallen angel Alfreyja at the same time.
 Tripping, angel fell down hitting the back of his head.
 Of course with such sturdy body he had no injuries.
 But experiencing something like that for the first time was shocking for angel.